badboy/iso8601/docs/parsing-iso8601-dates-using-nom.md

 For example, we could use [chrono][], a time library, [to handle this for us][chrono-convert].
 Using chrono it's obvious why we already multiplied our timezone offset to be in seconds: this time we can just hand it off to chrono as is.

-The full code for this ISO8601 parser is available in [easy.rs][easy.rs].
+The full code for the previous version of this ISO8601 parser is available in [easy.rs][easy.rs].
 The repository also includes [a more complex parser][lib.rs], that does some validation while parsing
 (it checks that the time and date are reasonable values, but it does not check that it is a valid date for example)

 ### What's left?